a-nikolaev/a-nikolaev.github.io/cpp/index.markdown

 Reading 12.1, 12.2.
 Lab 7.
 [Abstract data types.
 Implementation and testing.](lab/7/).

+Lecture 15.
+Mar 27, 2015.
+Constructors.
+Reading: 7.1, 7.2.
+After the lecture, I'm going to show some other useful features of SDL, primarily focusing on loading and using textures (graphics files).
+Talking more about time and user input is another option.

 [HW3](hw/3/).
 Due Saturday, Apr 4, by 11:59pm (Midnight).

 ## General information